 It is understood that this Agreement is by and between two (2) independent entities and is not intended to, and shall not be construed to, create the relationship of agent, servant, employee, partnership, joint venture or any other similar association.
-Both parties further agree that neither party shall be entitled to any benefits to which the other provides employees, including, without limitation, overtime, retirement, leave or workers' compensation benefits.
-Each party shall be solely responsible for the acts or omissions of its agents, officers, employees, assignees and sub-contractors.
+Both parties further agree that GRANTEE shall not be entitled to any benefits to which First 5 Humboldt employees are entitled, including, without limitation, overtime, retirement, leave or workers' compensation benefits.
+GRANTEE shall be solely responsible for the acts or omissions of its agents, officers, employees, assignees and sub-GRANTEEs.